Skip to main content

 Caffeine can help mild orthostatic symptoms in the short term by raising blood pressure.
 It can also worsen POTS in some patients by triggering palpitations.
 We test on an individual basis and rarely use more than one cup of coffee per day in dysautonomia patients.

 Compression stockings are not always necessary, but they help a lot of patients with POTS and orthostatic hypotension.
 The right level is 20 to 30 mmHg, knee-high or thigh-high.
-The best pair is the one you will actually wear, especially on hot days or before long standing.
+The best pair is the one you will actually wear, particularly on hot days or before long standing.

 Deep-Dive Questions